Developing a Canadian approach to assisted dying

 Foundational online module:

-- to provide information on assisted dying that may be of interest to all practising physicians, so they can (1) understand what is involved, (2) advise their patients and (3) make an informed decision about whether they should include this in their practice.
+- to provide information on medical assistance in dying that may be of interest to all practising physicians, so they can (1) understand what is involved, (2) advise their patients and (3) make an informed decision about whether they should include this in their practice.

 Advanced face-to-face course:

-- to provide comprehensive education on topics related to end-of-life care, as well as advanced practical training for physicians who are considering offering assisted dying to their patients.
+- to provide comprehensive education on topics related to end-of-life care, as well as advanced practical training for physicians who are considering offering medical assistance in dying to their patients.